Product model

 - A revision is a saved, stable version of that idea.

-- Backtests and live runs always point to a specific revision.
+- Backtest jobs and live deployments always point to a specific revision.

 Once that model clicks, many parts of the product become easier to understand.